Normal Forms for Manifolds of Normally Hyperbolic Singularities and Asymptotic Properties of Nearby Transitions: Normal Forms

 The key modification is to take a series expansion only in the normal variables $ x $ instead of all the variables $ (x,u) $.
 This produces a series expansion about $ x=0 $ of the form,

 where each $ X_d(u;x) $ is of dimension $ n $ and each component is a degree $ d+1 $ homogeneous polynomial in $ x = (x_1,\dots,x_{n-k}) $ with coefficients that are functions in $ u $.
-These coefficient functions can be considered either formal, smooth, or analytic in a neighbourhood of $ u=0 $ if $ X $ is either formal, smooth, or analytic.
+These coefficient functions can be considered either formal, smooth, or analytic in a neighbourhood of $ u=0 $ if $ X $ is respectively formal, smooth, or analytic.

-With some notation identified, the algebraic structure of the series expansion \eqref{eqn:seriesexpansion} can be formulated. \begin{definition} Define the following algebraic objects: \begin{enumerate}[i.] \item $ \hat{C}^\infty(u), C^\infty(u), C^\omega(u) $ the local rings of formal power series, smooth functions, and analytic functions in $ u\in\K^k $ defined in a neighbourhood of $ 0 $.
+With some notation identified, the algebraic structure of the series expansion \eqref{eqn:seriesexpansion} can be formulated. \begin{definition} Define the following algebraic objects: \begin{enumerate}[i.] \item $ \hat{C}^\infty(u)$ the ring of formal power series of $u\in\K^k$. $ C^\infty(u), C^\omega(u) $ the ring of germs of respectively smooth, analytic functions in a neighbourhood of $ 0\in \K^k $.
 Denote all three by $ C $. \item $ C\mathcal{P}_d $ the free $ C $-module generated by the set of degree $ d+1 $ monomials in $ x $. \item $ C\H_d $ the free $ C $-module given by $ n $ copies of $ C\mathcal{P}_d $.
 Consider each element of $ C\H_d $ as an $ n $-dimensional vector space with components homogeneous polynomials of degree $ d+1 $ in $ x $ and whose coefficients are $ C $ functions in $ u $. \item $ C\H $ the Lie algebra of $ n $ dimensional formal vector fields in $ x $ with coefficients in $ C $.
 We take the usual Lie bracket $ [\cdot,\cdot] $ for vector fields. \item $ C\mathcal{F} $ the associated Lie group of $ C\H $. \end{enumerate} \end{definition}

-With these definitions, \eqref{eqn:seriesexpansion} can now be seen as identifying $ X $ with a formal vector field $ \hat{X}\in C\H $ and decomposing $ \hat{X} $ into $ X_d(u;x) \in C\H_d $.
-In what follows, vector fields $ \hat{X}\in C\H $ are considered in order to produce a result on formal normal forms.
+With these definitions, \eqref{eqn:seriesexpansion} can now be seen as identifying $ X $ with a formal germ of a vector field $ \hat{X}\in C\H $ and decomposing $ \hat{X} $ into $ X_d(u;x) \in C\H_d $.
+In what follows, germs of vector fields $ \hat{X}\in C\H $ are considered in order to produce a result on formal normal forms.
 This provides a succinct Lie algebraic approach to the theory.
-In Section \ref{sec:CkNormalForms}, properties about the actual vector field $ X $ are recovered.
+In Section \ref{sec:CkNormalForms}, properties about the actual germ $ X $ are recovered.

 As detailed in \cite{murdock2006normal}, formal, near identity transformations $ \hat{\phi} \in C\mathcal{F} $ can be constructed via a generating vector field $ U \in C\H $ by taking $ \hat{\phi} $ the time $ 1 $ flow of $ U $.
 Moreover, one can pull back $ \hat{X} \in C\H $ to produce the transformed vector field $ \tilde{X} $ through the relation,